Spring Week 6

 2. If necessary, make an appointment with the RDS team (rds@library.ucsb.edu) to discuss archival of data associated with your capstone project.

-Before contacting the Library RDS team or archiving your data, please read through the Archiving and Preserving Your Data information by the Library RDS team for detailed guidelines about what to archive and the submission process to Dryad.
+Before contacting the Library RDS team or archiving your data, please read through the Archiving and Preserving Your Data information for detailed guidelines about what to archive and the submission process to Dryad.

 Next class schedule

-The class will be divided in two blocks from 1:00 to 2:30 and from 2:30 to 4:00.
+Next the class will be divided in two blocks from 12:30 to 2:10 and from 2:10 to 3:30.
 Each team will present and provide feedback to other teams as follows:

 Your theam should work on their project outside of their “presentation block”.
 The following rooms are reserved for you so you have a dedicated workspace during our usual class time.
 You’re welcome to use other places to work.